-On the morning of February 24, Meloni, von der Leyen, Trudeau and Alexander De Croo, prime minister of Belgium, which held the six-month presidency of the Council of the EU, participated in a ceremony with Zelensky at Hostomel Airport to honour those who had defended it on that day in 2022.
+First, in the summit leaders' domestic political management, on the morning of February 24, Meloni, von der Leyen, Trudeau and Alexander De Croo, prime minister of Belgium, which held the sixmonth presidency of the Council of the EU, participated in a ceremony with Zelensky at Hostomel Airport to honour those who had defended it on that day in 2022.
 The leaders' arrival in Kyiv was announced only that morning, for security reasons (Anadolu Staff 2024).
 In her speech Meloni (2024) said that the Ukrainians who defended the airport "also defended us" and "that this land is a piece of our home, and that we will do our part to defend it."
 Attendance at the hybrid G7 summit, starting at 16h00 CET, was almost complete.
 All the G7 leaders who did not travel to Kyiv participated online except Macron, who was represented by his foreign minister Stéphane Séjourné so Macron could speak with dissatisfied French farmers at the Paris Agricultural Show.

-At the summit's end, G7 leaders issued a statement of five pages, 19 paragraphs and 1,816 words.
+Second, in the summit's public deliberation, at the summit's end, G7 leaders issued a statement of five pages, 19 paragraphs and 1,816 words.
 It exclusively addressed Russia's invasion of Ukraine and developments within Russia itself, led by the murder of Navalny several days before.

-In their statement, G7 leaders affirmed their distinctive foundational missions of protecting and promoting democracy and human rights seven times, both in Ukraine and Russia.
+Third, in its principled and normative direction setting, in their statement, G7 leaders affirmed their distinctive foundational missions of protecting and promoting democracy and human rights seven times, both in Ukraine and Russia.
 Four affirmations were of democracy and three of human rights.

-The statement contained 36 precise, future-oriented, politically obligatory commitments (see Appendix D).
+Fourth, in the summit's decision making, its statement contained 36 precise, future-oriented, politically obligatory commitments (see Appendix D).
 All addressed Russia's invasion of Ukraine and developments within Russia and the support Russia received from North Korea, Iran and China.
 This decision-making performance was less than the German-hosted G7 summit on February 24, 2022, which produced 52 commitments across 15 subjects, including one on Russia's invasion of Ukraine that day.
 Kyiv's 35 commitments were also fewer than the 39 produced by the Japanese-hosted G7 summit on the first anniversary, almost all of which were on Russia's invasion of Ukraine.
 The Kyiv Summit's fewer and more focused commitments were caused by the summit's hybrid format and location in the capital of a country at war with Russia, vulnerable to a possible deadly missile attack at any time.
 This required a set of strong, simple, singularly focused commitments, all about the clear and present danger at hand.